Updated on 4/05/2018

 - Backup copies of databases with long storage.

 You can save objects directly in Glacier or set a Lifecycle Policy on your S3 bucket to automatically archive data.

 All Amazon S3 classes are supported by life cycle policy.
 It means that you can optimize the storage costs for the objects by setting the rules of their automatic transference to cheaper storage.
 It is also possible to set up the life cycle termination policy so that the files were automatically removed after a certain period.

-For example, you can save a data in Amazon S3 Standard, in a certain time transfer them to Standard IA storage, and then- to Glacier.
-Sometime later they can be removed or placed to archive storage.
+For example, you can save your data in Amazon S3 Standard, in a certain time transfer it to Standard IA storage, and then - to Glacier.
+Some time later it can be removed or placed to archive storage.

-CloudBerry Backup supports work with all the classes and features of Amazon S3, including S3 Standard IA.
-We suggest you trying the program during a 15-day trial period, so you could benefit from combined features of Amazon S3 and CloudBerry Backup.
+CloudBerry Backup supports all Amazon S3 storage classes and features, including S3 Standard IA.
+We suggest you to evaluate CloudBerry Backup Ultimate Edition during a 15-day free trial period, so you could benefit from combined features of Amazon S3 and CloudBerry Backup.